futres/futres_website/content/team.md

 <table><tr>
 <td>
 <p>Neeka Sewnath is currently a Ph.D. student at the University of Florida.
 She has a background in  specializing in biodiversity informatics.
 She has a strong background in Natural Science and Computer Science.
-She currently works as a honey bee ecotoxicologist.
+She currently works as a data scientist at the U.S. Census Bureau.
 </p>
 </td>
 <td width="200px">